Ancient warfare: Weapons

 Within India's long history there are several different regimes that produced unique weapons.
-The list of weapons primarily used in India are the battle axe, the bow and arrow, spears, spike, barbed dart, the sword, iron club, javelin, iron arrow, and the scimitar.
-One sword type is the katar blade, these are equipped with sword breaking bars and both the shape and size would depend on whether the bearer was cavalry or an infantryman.
-A curved sword such as the talwar or shamsheer was ideal for a cutting motion delivered from horseback.
-There were three early iron sword types being the leaf-shaped, spoon-shaped and the parallel sword each ideal for thrusting and jabbing as opposed to a striking or cutting motion.
+The list of weapons primarily used in India are the battle axe, the bow and arrow, spears, spikes, the barbed dart, the sword, the iron club, the javelin, the iron arrow, and the scimitar.
+One sword type is the katar blade.
+These are equipped with sword-breaking bars and both the shape and size would depend on whether the bearer was cavalry or an infantryman.
+A curved sword such as the talwar or shamshir was ideal for a cutting motion delivered from horseback.
+There were three early iron sword types: the leaf-shaped, spoon-shaped and the parallel sword, each ideal for thrusting and jabbing as opposed to a striking or cutting motion.
 The Rajputs, Gurkhas, Nagas, and Coorg and Malabar each developed a weapon unique to themselves.
 The Rajputs wielded the khanda which is a broad and straight sword with a wider point.
-The Gurkhas had two swords that they preferred to use the kukri, a short sword that angled towards a wide tip, and the kora, their historical war sword which was around 60 centimeters with a single edge that was rather narrow near the handler and curving towards the front.
-The daos had a blade equal to two feet in length that had a wide and square-like tip and the handle was made of either wood or ivory, these were the weapons that came to popularity for the Nagas.
-The Ayudha katti was a single-edged blade also near two feet long but with no handle and wield by the Coorg and Malabar.
+The Gurkhas had two swords that they preferred to use: the kukri, a short sword that angled towards a wide tip, and the kora, their historical war sword which was around 60 centimeters with a single edge that was rather narrow near the handler and curving towards the front.
+The daos had a blade equal to two feet in length that had a wide and square-like tip and the handle was made of either wood or ivory; these were the weapons that came to popularity for the Nagas.
+The Ayudha katti was a single-edged blade also near two feet long but with no handle and wielded by the Coorg and Malabar.
 In Southern India, the Borobudur and the Veragal, either shaped like a hook or a wavy design, were the swords in use.
 A rather unique weapon used in India is the Baghnakh, which is similar to a knuckle duster and was used to slit the opponent's throat or belly.